 ALTERNATIVE ENERGY USED HERE

 North Wind is not connected to the national electric grid and the attendant coal, nuclear, oil, and gas units.
-Our electricity is generated on site from solar and wind.
+Our electricity has been generated on site from solar and wind for decades.
 Our wide variety of solar collectors, some manufactured decades ago, are integrated in the system.
 Space heating needs are met by wood and passive solar.
 Hot water is produced by burning wood.
 Wood stoves are used for both meal preparation and for jam making in our certified kitchen.

 AFFORDABLE ELECTRIC VEHICLES

 Electric vehicles are used on the farm where practical and affordable.
 A small truck style NEV (neighborhood electric vehicle) transports crops and materials on the farm.
 Some of the mowing is done with an ELECTRAX riding mower sold by General Electric in the 1970s.
 Part of the cultivation is accomplished with an Allis G tractor converted to electric.
 Two electric bikes are sometimes used for trips to town.
-An electric Citicar, produced in the 1970s, is used for some deliveries.
 All are charged by alternative energy.

 LOCAL IS NOT ENOUGH